aldum/learnyouanelm.github.io/pages/01-introduction.md

 You will also need a copy of [The Elm Platform](http://elm-lang.org/install).
 If you are on Mac or Windows, use the installers at the above link.
-If you are on Linux, you caninstall using the [NPM Package](https://www.npmjs.com/package/elm) Or, you can [build it from source](https://github.com/elm-lang/elm-platform).
+If you are on Linux, you can install using the [NPM Package](https://www.npmjs.com/package/elm) Or, you can [build it from source](https://github.com/elm-lang/elm-platform).